Michigan business challenge eligibility and application process

 Ventures with revenue prior to the current academic year.
 Ventures that have raised equity capital from sources other than the members of the student team before the current academic year.

 A business venture that reaches the Finals may not compete in future Michigan Business Challenges.

 Pryor-Hale Award for Best Business: $25,000

 This grand prize is awarded to the team that the judges feel is most likely to succeed, most likely to have the largest success, and has the most viable business.
 A runner-up business team will also be identified and will receive $10,000.

 Judges decide these awards by using a variety of factors.
 They consider the market opportunity that is presented and whether the team has a clear path to take advantage of that market, along with the competitive advantage for that business.
 The judges also evaluate the teams' management capability to see if the team has the skill to advance the company and handle the risks of the venture.
 Finally, the judges analyze the financial strategy of the business to determine if this would be a worthwhile venture for a firm to invest in.

-This track is presented in partnership with the Frederick A. and Barbara M. Erb Institute and the Center for Social Impact.
+This track is presented by the Zell Lurie Institute in partnership with the Frederick A. and Barbara M. Erb Institute and the Center for Social Impact.
 The goal of this award is to stimulate the creation of new businesses, products or services that prioritize social and/or environmental considerations.
 The award recognizes the business plan that best pursues a mission-driven goal through its product/service offerings and underlying operations of the firm; the firm may be either for- or not-for-profit.

 The winning team’s plan will: